 One of the potential advantages of a grievance mechanism is its flexibility.
-Rather than prescribe a specific procedure for each particular type of complaint, a list of possible options appropriate for different types of grievances are available.
+Rather than prescribe a specific procedure for each particular type of complaint, a list of possible options appropriate for different types of grievances will be provided.
 Options may include altering or halting harmful activities or restricting their timing and scope (e.g. for construction noise), providing an apology, replacing lost property, providing monetary compensation, revising the community's engagement strategy, and renegotiating existing commitments or policies.

-The grievance investigation team will provide a proposal to resolve the complaint, which will have the backing of the Management.
-The person appointed by MASEN and ACWA Power (e.g. Community Liaison Officer) will then contact the complainant to get an agreement on the proposed solution.
+The grievance investigation team will provide a proposal to resolve the complaint, which will have the backing of the MASEN's Senior Management.
+The person appointed by MASEN (e.g. Community Liaison Office) will then contact the complainant to get an agreement on the proposed solution.